 - Create separate API keys for each application, service, and mobile device you connect to ChartMogul.

-- Set the Access Type to Read-only unless your integration requires read and write access to your data.
+- Set the Access Level to Read-only unless your integration requires read and write access to your data.

 - Periodically regenerate keys to limit the impact of a key that has been accidentally shared or leaked.
 Similarly, delete API keys you no longer need or use.